1. Definitions and Interpretation

 If you would like further information on your rights or you wish to exercise them please write to us at DPO@infotrack.co.uk or InfoTrack Limited, Level 11, 91 Waterloo Road, London, SE1 8RT.

 Please bear in mind that there are exceptions to the rights above and, though we will always try to respond to your satisfaction, there may be situations where we are unable to do so.
 If you are not happy with our response, or you believe that your data protection or privacy rights have been infringed, you should contact the UK Information Commissioner’s Office, which oversees data protection compliance in the UK.
 Details of how to do this can be found at www.ico.org.uk

-When you use Our website we allocate you a unique identification number (cookie).
+Each cookie is unique to your web browser and only the server it is stored upon has the ability to retrieve and read the contents of that individual cookie.
+It will contain anonymous information including a unique identifier, the site name, and a combination of digits.
 A cookie will be allocated each time you use Our website.
 The cookie does not identify you as a user in our data collection process.
 It does identify your Internet Server Provider.